andyatkinson/andyatkinson.github.io/_posts/2021-09-29-unlogged-tables-bulk-inserts-returning.md

 comments: true
 ---

-By using `unlogged` tables we can insert rows at a higher rate as compared with normal tables.
+By using [unlogged](https://www.postgresql.org/docs/12/sql-createtable.html) tables we can insert rows at a higher compared with a normal table.

-By default tables are logged meaning their activity is written to the write-ahead log (WAL).
-Creating a table as `unlogged` and skipping the WAL process means rows can generally be inserted at a higher rate, but with the possibility of data loss if the database crashes or shuts down unexpectedly.
+Activity for normal tables is logged to the write-ahead log (WAL).
+Creating a table as `unlogged` and skipping the WAL process means rows can generally be inserted at a higher rate, but with the possibility of data loss if the database crashes or shuts down without a full shutdown.

+In the article [How to test unlogged tables for performance in PostgreSQL](https://www.enterprisedb.com/postgres-tutorials/how-test-unlogged-tables-performance-postgresql) they demonstrate how the database can be shutdown and truncate an unlogged table.

 Unlogged tables are normal tables, but with an `UNLOGGED` option supplied at creation time.